ACICT-DEPI/CAI1_AIS5_G1e-Image-Colorization/README.md

 ## Overview

-In this project, we used a U-Net model to transform grayscale images into color images.
+In this project, we used a U-Net model to predict RGB channels.
 The model was trained on paired datasets of grayscale and color images.
 The input images were of size 224x224 with a single channel (grayscale), and the output images were of size 224x224 with three channels (RGB).

 ## Dataset